idealparable/BibleQ/_includes/mustreadnotes.md

 I might refer to a particular Bible question that a topic page is about as a "BibleQ" for short.

 Links are blue, or light teal for visited links.
-Most should open in a new tab automatically unless linking to a page on this site in some cases, although the code for new tab has to be manually added; I might miss some.
+Most should open in a new tab automatically, unless linking to a location on the same page (such as from the table of contents), although the code for new tab has to be manually added; I might miss some.

 See [end notes](#end-notes) for more about citation style, copyright notices, explanations of common abbreviations, and a little more about (ideally not) citing me or contacting me.
 Read those too when you finish reading the rest of this page, please, if you haven't before.